Conductor Ben Gernon on Stravinsky‘s The Firebird

 Composer Freya Waley-Cohen on Stravinsky‘s Symphony of Wind Instruments

 As a composer, one of the pieces of Stravinsky’s that really opened up new worlds and new possibilities for me – and I still think about often when I am composing today – is his Symphony of Wind Instruments.
 I remember when I first heard it, looking at how he essentially has these different panels and uses them almost like a collage.
 But actually rather than being a cumulative collage effect, it’s almost as if he creates a sense of simultaneity between them, because he has these different worlds that he creates with them, but then juxtaposes them so starkly.
 It feels like the other world that you have just left is still going on in your memory and so when you come back to it you are ready for it.

 These contributions were taken from the upcoming Radio 3 programme River of Music, a five-and-a-half-hour musical celebration of the music of Stravinsky.
-It will be broadcast on BBC Radio 3 as part of the station’s Stravinsky 50 project to mark the 50th anniversary of the death of the composer.
-Date TBC.
+It will be broadcast on BBC Radio 3 on Saturday 24 April as part of the station’s Stravinsky 50 project to mark the 50th anniversary of the death of the composer.

 Find out more about Stravinsky and his works here

 We named Stravinsky one of the greatest ballet composers ever